 Consolidated Annual Training (CAT) is required and provided to all employees.
-Included in this training are instructions to report any spill or release to the Plant Shift Superintendent (PSS), who serves as the incident commander (IC) during such occurrences.
+Included in this training are instructions to report any spill or release to the Plant Shift Superintendent (PSS).
 The PSS determines the level of effort needed to cleanup and or contain the spill and reportability of the spill.
 The training includes elements of this plan and other environmental training requirements.
 Additional training also is required for employees and their supervisors who work with Resource Conservation and Recovery Act (RCRA) hazardous waste, polychlorinated biphenyls (PCBs), asbestos, and/or radioactive/low-level wastes.
 Employees who operate mobile industrial equipment also are trained in accordance with Occupational Safety and Health Act (OSHA) requirements.
 In addition, standard operating procedures include preoperational inspections of equipment to identify and investigate potential releases.